Temp Mail for Travel: Grab Flight Deals & Hotel Alerts Without Inbox Chaos

 Step 3: Create a reusable temp address for travel

-Use a service like tmailor.com to create a reusable temporary inbox that you can reopen with a token.
-Reserve this address for loyalty programs, newsletters, and travel blogs so their messages never touch your primary inbox.
+Use a service like tmailor.com to create a reusable temporary inbox you can reopen later with its Access Token.
+Reserve this address for loyalty programs, newsletters, and travel blogs so their messages never touch your primary inbox — and remember each message is only visible for about 24 hours.

 Step 4: Redirect low-value sign-ups to temp mail

-The next time a site asks for your email to "lock deals" or "etc., "use your reusable temp address instead of your main one.
-This includes fare alerts, general travel inspiration, and early-access sales.
+The next time a site asks for your email to "lock in a deal" or send general travel inspiration, use your reusable temp address instead of your main one.
+This covers fare alerts, destination newsletters, and early-access sales.
+If a site instead makes clear it won't accept a disposable address, use your real email rather than cycling through temp domains.

 Step 5: Reserve one-off disposables for experiments